Senckenberg-DCBiodivIT/FAIR-workflow-platform-cordra-schema/README.md

 ### Type Methods

-- `asGraph` is a custom method on the `Dataset` type that returns a dataset and all linked objects in a single jsonld graph `{"@graph": [dataset, relatedObject1, relatedObject2, ...]}`
 - `fromROCrate` is a static method on the `Dataset` type that allows to upload an RO Crate as zip file to create a dataset.
-This was mainly used for uploading test datasets.
+This was mainly used for uploading test datasets and does not support all features (i.e. no Dataset nesting).
+- `asNestedGraph` is a custom method on the `Dataset` type that returns a dataset and all linked objects in a single jsonld graph `{"@graph": [dataset, relatedObject1, relatedObject2, ...]}`
+- `asGraph` is similar to `asNestedGraph`, but does not return objects linked by a nested Dataset (i.e. Files that are not part of the root dataset, but of a dataset that is included in that dataset)

 ## Build